Kyllian Antonio: Club career

 Born in Champigny-sur-Marne, in the south-east of Paris' inner ring, Antonio is a youth product of US Torcy, from he joined the INF Clairefontaine in 2021.

 In June 2023, he signed with Lens, where he soon started playing with the under-19, in the domestic competition and the UEFA Youth League.

 The following season, he started playing with the National 3 reserve, before being first selected in the Ligue 1 squad by Will Still in October 2024.
 He subsequently extended its contract with the club in March 2025.

-On 30 March 2025, injuries from Juma Bah and Jonathan Gradit prompted Still to start Antonio in the derby against Lille, making his professional debut with this 0–1 Ligue 1 away defeat.
+On 30 March 2025, injuries from Juma Bah and Jonathan Gradit prompted Still to start Antonio in the derby against Lille, making his professional debut with this 1–0 Ligue 1 away defeat.
 In the 83 minutes he played, despite some putting himself under pressure early on, he managed to put on a promising performance, earning him praises from his manager.

 International career

-Born in France, Antonio is of Guadeloupean and Portuguese descent.
+Born in France, Antonio is of Guadeloupean, Malagasy and Portuguese descent.
 He is a youth international for France, having played for the under-16 and under-17.